timbooker/timbookercodingblog/_posts/first.md

 First up, I've created a trace-listener-interceptor, in order to push the SQL (or whatever DB type query) into the SQL window for LINQPad, a semi-formatted format.
 I've been really lazy with the formatting part of this, and just done a few bits to make it slightly more readable.
 Any contributions to this would be gratefully accepted.

 The code is available on [github](https://github.com/timbooker/Simple.Data.Linqpad.Tracelistener).

 You should clone + compile this, and [add it you your GAC](http://msdn.microsoft.com/en-us/library/dkkx7f79.aspx).

-Next, you'll need to navigate to C:\Users\username\Documents\LINQPad Queries (this assumes Windows 7, but basically the place where your user docs are stored in your OS.)
+Next, you'll need to navigate to 'C:\Users\username\Documents\LINQPad Queries' (this assumes Windows 7, but basically the place where your user docs are stored in your OS.)
 This is where the custom queries for LINQPad get saved.

-Take note that you'll need to change the directories to whatever would be appropriate for your machine.
-You should also note that in order to get the result as it would be if casted to as POCO in your machine, you will need to add a reference to the assembly on which the POCO definitions reside.
+*Take note that you'll need to change the directories to whatever would be appropriate for your machine.*

+*You should also note that in order to get the result as it would be if casted to as POCO in your machine, you will need to add a reference to the assembly on which the POCO definitions reside.*

 If using Standard version
 ```xml